Charlie Rose Facing Sexual Harassment Lawsuit From Multiple CBS Staffers

-Charlie Rose used to be an award-winning journalist for CBS, back when it was known as the “Tiffany network.”
+Charlie Rose used to be an award-winning journalist for CBS back when it was known as the “Tiffany network.”
 Now, however, he’s another disgraced journalist who, in the wake of the #MeToo movement, is facing a sexual harassment lawsuit from three of his former staff members.

-According to TMZ, Charlie Rose is being sued by Yuqing “Chelsea” Wei, Katherine Brooks Harris and Sydney McNeal, all of whom held various positions at CBS under Rose.
+According to TMZ, Charlie Rose is being sued by Yuqing “Chelsea” Wei, Katherine Brooks Harris, and Sydney McNeal, all of whom held various positions at CBS under Rose.

-The three women are suing for an undisclosed sum, and are alleging discrimination, retaliation and sexual harassment.
+The three women are suing for an undisclosed sum, and are alleging discrimination, retaliation, and sexual harassment.

 First, they claimed that Rose only hired them because “he likes tall women.”
 Once they were hired, the women alleged that Rose behaved extremely inappropriately, where he bragged about his sexual conquests and urged the women to share stories about theirs.
 At one point, Rose said that Harris and McNeal should become lovers.